General Education Requirements

 |MTH 2610||Calculus I|

-*Zicklin and SPA students should not take MTH 2140 or MTH 2160, which do not meet the mathematics requirement for the BBA or BS degrees.
+** Zicklin and SPA students should not take MTH 2140 or MTH 2160, which do not meet the mathematics requirement for the BBA or BS degrees.
 Zicklin students must complete a course in Calculus (and must satisfy the prerequisites for whichever Calculus course they take).
-Therefore, these students usually take MTH 2003 and one of the Calculus courses listed above.
+Therefore, these students usually take MTH 2003 or MTH 2009 (depending on the original math placement) and one of the Calculus courses listed above.
 SPA students must complete a course in either Precalculus or Calculus.

 MTH 2140 and MTH 2160 are not appropriate for students within the Weissman School of Arts and Sciences whose major requires a statistics course or additional math courses (such majors include: Actuarial Science, Biological Sciences, Economics, Mathematics, Natural Sciences ad hoc, and Statistics).

-Students who wish to pursue a BA in Psychology may use MTH 2140 or MTH 2160 to satisfy the Pathways requirement, but might be required to complete MTH 1030 College Algebra, to satisfy the prerequisite for that major's required statistics course.
+Students who wish to pursue a BA in Psychology may use MTH 2140 or MTH 2160 to satisfy the Pathways requirement, but might be required to complete MTH 1023 Intermediate and College Algebra or MTH 1030 College Algebra, to satisfy the prerequisite for that major's required statistics course.
 For more information, please consult the Office of the Associate Dean (room 8-265 of the Newman Vertical Campus; telephone: 646-312-3890).

 Life and Physical Sciences (one course required)